Assetz Capital Review

 1. Quick Access Account (QAA) – £1 min, £200,000 max investment

-Since loans can be paid off at anytime, it is likely you’ll have idle funds sitting in your account as you wait for new loans to be offered.
+Under normal economic conditions, since loans can be paid off at any time, it is likely you’ll have idle funds sitting in your account as you wait for new loans to be offered.
 These idle funds can be automatically swept into the QAA which targets an attractive annual return rate of 4.1%.
 The QAA is also covered by a discretionary provision fund which aims to cover missed interest or capital repayments.
 The provision fund coverage aims for 5% bad debt.
 In plain English, this fund is designed to cushion the QAA so investors can be paid the targeted return rate.

-Currently, the QAA has plenty of cash reserves so exiting isn’t an issue.
-However, if the economy were to crumble and lenders wanted out, it’s possible the QAA would cease to be instant access and your money could theoretically but tied up earning a low-interest rate.
+The QAA used to have plenty of cash reserves so exiting wasn’t an issue.
+Due to the Coronavirus and the crumbling of economic conditions, exiting isn’t guaranteed.
 This is the risk that comes along with peer to peer lending.
-For now “normal market conditions” exist.
+For now “normal market conditions” do not exist.